davidfekke/fek.io/src/blog/2023-01-25/why-you-need-to-add-an-app-delegate-to-your-swift-ui-app.md

 ## SwiftUI file structure

-When you create a new SwiftUI iOS app im Xcode, it will create a folder named after your app, and two files for the App struct and the ContentView struct.
+When you create a new SwiftUI iOS app in Xcode, it will create a folder named after your app, and two files for the App struct and the ContentView struct.
 They look like the following;

 ```swift
 // SampleApp.swift